-As someone who’s skin rebels from time to time, one of my resolutions for the New Year is to make sure I have blemish free skin.
+As someone whose skin rebels from time to time, one of my resolutions for the New Year is to make sure I have blemish-free skin.
 Yes, I realize that some of my skin’s health is dependent on genetics, the older you get the greater the role habits play in the quality of your skin.
 When I started looking at the habits to change in the new year, I realized some habits were general and overarching.
 Meaning they were related to my overall health while the others were specifically related to my skincare and makeup habits.

-Without further ado, here are some skin care habits I intend to leave behind this new year.
+Without further ado, here are some skincare habits I intend to leave behind this new year.

 The skin is the largest organ in the body, so as you can imagine your general health is going to be reflected in the quality of your skin.
-Which is why evolutionary good skin is regarded as an indicator of good health, attractiveness and reproductive capacity.
+This is why evolutionary good skin is regarded as an indicator of good health, attractiveness and reproductive capacity.

 1. Eating too much sugar

-Studies have shown a skin and between high blood sugar and ageing, and people with high blood sugar appear to be significantly older than those with lower blood sugar levels when experiments where carried out.
+Studies have shown a skin between high blood sugar and ageing, and people with high blood sugar appear to be significantly older than those with lower blood sugar levels when experiments were carried out.
 This is because sugar causes glycation, which essentially means, sugar binds to collagen and elastin which are proteins and building blocks in the skin.
-Over time, glycation leads to wrinkles, sagging, dark circles under eyes and may fast-track diabetes.
+Over time, glycation leads to wrinkles, sagging, dark circles under the eyes and may fast-track diabetes.

 So, if you want to slow down the ageing process and maintain the health of your skin try to avoid or reduce the amount of refined sugar and artificial sweeteners in your diet.
-Sugars from fresh fruits and vegetable are protective because they contain anti-inflammatory antioxidants and nutrients which promote beautiful skin and a healthy body.
+Sugars from fresh fruits and vegetables are protective because they contain anti-inflammatory antioxidants and nutrients which promote beautiful skin and a healthy body.

 2. Eating a diet high in processed food

-Just like with sugar, eating a processed diet affects your overall health and the consequently the health of your skin.
+Just like with sugar, eating a processed diet affects your overall health and consequently the health of your skin.
 There are many types of diets available ranging from the Mediterranean, blood group paleo or even vegan which focus on eating real food close to its natural state.
 With all the diets available you can experiment and choose what works best for you.
 The only condition is to ensure that the diet you use contains minimally processed food.

 3. Not getting enough sleep